Cellular $E_k$-algebras: Contexts for homotopy theory

 \subsection{Axioms for convenient contexts}

 Model categories are a convenient setting for homotopy theory and several good references exist, e.g.\ \cite{QuillenHA,GoerssSchemmerhorn,Hirschhorn,Hovey}.
 A \emph{model category structure} on a complete cocomplete category $\sfS$ consists of three classes of morphisms; \emph{weak equivalences} , \emph{cofibrations} , and \emph{fibrations} .
 These classes should be closed under retracts and 2-out-of-3.
 Morphisms that are both weak equivalences and cofibrations are called \emph{trivial cofibrations} and similarly morphisms that are both weak equivalences and fibrations are called \emph{trivial fibrations}.
 The trivial cofibrations should have the left lifting property with respect to fibrations and cofibrations should have the left lifting property with respect to trivial fibrations.
 There should further exist two functorial factorizations of a morphism $f \colon X \to Y$ into $X \to Z \to Y$ with either (i) $X \to Z$ a trivial cofibration and $Y \to Z$ a fibration, or (ii) $X \to Y$ a cofibration and $Y \to Z$ a trivial fibration.
 Applying this to $\binit \to X$ or $X \to \bterm$ we obtain functorial cofibrant or fibrant replacements.
+We call a weak equivalence $f \colon Y \to X$ with $Y$ cofibrant a \emph{cofibrant approximation of $X$} and say it is a \emph{cofibrant replacement} if $f$ is a trivial fibration.
+Similarly, we call a weak equivalence $g \colon X \to Z$ with $Z$ fibrant a \emph{fibrant approximation of $X$} and say it is a \emph{fibrant replacement} if $g$ is a trivial cofibration.
 A model category $\sfS$ has a homotopy category $\cat{Ho}(\sfS)$, which can be constructed as a localization but also has a concrete model as the category with objects the cofibrant-fibrant objects in $\sfS$ and morphisms the homotopy classes of morphisms in $\sfS$.